 Growing up we didn't necessarily get a lot of privacy.
 Sure, we had our bedrooms, but it always felt like anyone could just walk in.
 The only truly private place was the bathroom.

 The bathroom was a pretty important room for a 90s girl, and yes I know that's a weird sentence, but it's true.
+There are completely different items in the bathroom now - medicines, women shavers, like these, or something for adults.
+It used to be very different before.

 That's where you learn all about makeup, it's where you get to try out all the coolest hairstyles, and it's where you get to lock the door and ignore your sibling's annoying insults for a little while.